bingeli1212/nitrile-preview/doc/DOC-diagram.md

 scalars each of which separated by commas.

-# List of floats
+# Scalar List Construction

+A list of scalars is expected for certain commands instead of path points.
+Following are additional commands showing various ways for a list of scalars to be constructed.

+    cartesian-stick 10 11 20 21
+    cartesian-xtick [1:10]
+    cartesian-xtick [1:3:10]
+    cartesian-xtick [1:10] [20:3:30]
+    cartesian-xtick 1 (pow(1,2)) 2 (pow(2,2)) 3 (pow(3,2))
+    cartesian-xtick \x \y \x1 \y1 \x2 \y2

-For 'cartesian' and 'barchart' commands, where each one expectes a list of scalars, the scalars are by default shown one after another each of which separated by one or more spaces.
+Note that it is by default, a list of scalars are separated by one or more spaces.
+However, when a range expression is encountered such as "[1:10]", then a list of scalars expressed by this range is also added to the list.

-    cartesian-line {linecolor:red} 0 0 1 1 2 3
+It is also possible to specify an Scalar Expression such as "pow(3,2)" for expressing a scalar.
+In the previous example the scalar 9 is to be added to the list.
+Note that for an expression nested functions are allowed, such as "sqrt(pow(1,2))".
+However, in all cases the expression cannot have any empty spaces within.
+In addition a Scalar Expression must be itself appear inside a pair of parentheses in order to be recognized as such.

+Note any environment variables such as "\x" would have already been replace by their scalar counterpart by the time the command is evaluated.

-The exact interpretation of the floats depends on the nature of the command itself.
-For instance, the 'cartesian-line' command would have interpreted each two consecutive floats as expressing a path point in the form of (x,y) where 'x' is the first float and the 'y' the second.
-It would each time take two floats from the list and interpreting them as 'x', 'y', and then construct a line between two consecutive points.
+The exact interpretation of the scalars would have depended on the nature of the command itself.
+For instance, the 'cartesian-line' command would have interpreted each two consecutive scalars as expressing a path point in the form of (x,y) where 'x' is the first float and the 'y' the second.
+Thus for each two-scalar pair the first scalar becomes 'x' and the second one 'y'.
+Same would have been for the 'catesian-dot' command.

-For 'catesian-dot' command, each two floats will be interpreted as a point and shown with a dot.

     cartesian-dot {linecolor:red} 5 7 10 11

-For 'cartesian-xtick' command, each float is interpreted as expressing a value in the x-axis.
+However, for 'cartesian-xtick' command, each scalar is interpreted as expressing a value in the x-axis.

     cartesian-xtick 1 2 3 4 5

-The Range-expression can appear anywhere in the list which will insert the scalars this expression conveys into the list at that particular position.
-For example, the result of the following command is a list of scalars that are 0, 1, 2, 3, 4, 5.

-    cartesian-xtick 0 [1:5]

 # The 'node' and 'edge' commands